Facilitating, Learning, Organising and Welcoming! A critical Training of Trainers

 Through seminars, training programmes, youth exchanges and other educational projects the current challenges of Europe in a globalised world are discussed.
 Challenges such as the climate crisis, respect for human rights, promotion of tolerance, transcultural exchanges, religious dialogue, global power structures, migration, remembrance work and many more.
 For this, international projects are very important and there is a need for well-qualified trainers who are sensitive to many issues, think critically and maintain and improve the quality of youth projects in Europe.

 There are many activists within the peace movement who want to become active as trainers and organisers of educational projects that contribute to a culture of peace.
-This is why the International Secretariat of SCI organizes a Training of Trainers, with a special focus on peace education.
+This is why the International Secretariat of SCI organized a Training of Trainers, with a special focus on peace education and inclusion.

 The main objectives of the project are: